Psywah/GongHomePage/content/home/about.md

 # Biography

-Shihua Gong is a Ph.D. candidate of computational mathematics at  <a href="http://bicmr.pku.edu.cn">BICMR</a>.
-His supervisor is Prof. <a href="http://math.psu.edu/xu">Jinchao Xu</a>.
-His research interests include scientific computing, mixed finite element methods, domain decomposition methods, multigrid methods and the nonlinearly preconditioned Newton's methods.
-Now he is working on the numerical methods for cardivascular fluid-struture interation simulations.
+I am a Ph.D. candidate of computational mathematics at  <a href="http://bicmr.pku.edu.cn">BICMR</a>.
+My supervisor is Prof. <a href="http://math.psu.edu/xu">Jinchao Xu</a>.
+My research interests include scientific computing, mixed finite element methods, domain decomposition methods, multigrid methods and the nonlinearly preconditioned Newton's methods.
+Now I am working on the numerical methods and the simulations for cardivascular fluid-structure interation.